cgreer799/Professional-README-Generator/Develop/utils/README.md

   ## Installation

-  To install run 'npm prg' in the terminal.
+  To install tun 'npm prg' in the terminal.

+  ## Usage

+  Open terminal.
+Run 'node index.js'.
+Answer prompted questions to generate readme.

+  ## Credits

+  undefined

   ## License

   This project is licensed under the MIT License.
 To learn more about this license, use the link provided below:

   https://opensource.org/licenses/MIT